Cyclic Implicit Complexity: Two-sorted circular systems on notation

 where we identify the sub-coderivations above the second and the third premises of the conditional.
 The coderivation is clearly progressing.
 Moreover it is safe, as $\sexp$ has no instances of $\cut_{\sq}$.
 Its associated equational program can be written as follows:

-The above function $\denot{\sexp}$ has already appeared in \cite{Hofmann97,Leivant99}.
-It is not hard to show, by induction on $x$, that $\denot\sexp(x;y)=2^{2^{\s{x}}} \cdot |y|$.
-Thus $f_\sexp$ has exponential growth rate (as long as $y\neq 0$), despite the program defining a `safe' recursion scheme. \end{exmp}
+The above equational program has already appeared in \cite{Hofmann97,Leivant99}.
+It is not hard to show, by induction on $x$, that $\denot\sexp(x;y)=2^{2^{\s{x}}} \cdot y$.
+Thus $f_\sexp$ has exponential growth rate (as long as $y\neq 0$), despite being defined by a `safe' recursion scheme. \end{exmp}

 The above coderivation exemplifies a safe recursion scheme that is able to \emph{nest} one recursive call inside another in order to obtain exponential growth rate.
-This is in fact a peculiar feature of regular proofs, and it is worth discussing.
+This is in fact a peculiar feature of circular proofs, and it is worth discussing.

-As we have already seen, namely in \Cref{prop:BNOREC=CT0}, (progressing) $\bcnorec$-coderivations are able to simulate some sort of higher-order recursion, namely at type 1 (cf.~also \cite{Das2021}).
-In this way it is not surprising that the sort of `nested recursion' in \Cref{eq:sexp-eq-prog} is definable since type 1 recursion, in particular, allows such nesting of the recursive calls.
-To make this point more apparent, consider the following higher-order recursion operator:
+\begin{rem} [On nesting and higher-order recursion] As we have seen, namely in~\Cref{prop:computational-props-coderivations}.\ref{item:type1-prim-rec}, (progressing) $\bcnorec$-coderivations are able to simulate some sort of higher-order recursion, namely at type 1 (cf.~also \cite{Das2021}).
+In this way it is arguably not so surprising that the sort of `nested recursion' in \Cref{eq:sexp-eq-prog} is definable since type 1 recursion, in particular, allows such nesting of the recursive calls.
+To make this point more apparent, consider the following higher-order `safe' recursion operator:

 with $A= \n \rightarrow \n$, and $f(x)=\mathsf{rec}_A(x, h, g)$ is defined as $ f(0)=g$ and $f(\succ i x)=h(x,f (x) )$ for $x>0$.
-By setting $g\dfn \lambda y:\n. \succ 0y$ and $h\dfn \lambda x: \sn . \lambda u: \n \rightarrow \n . (\lambda y: \n . u(u\, y))$ we can easily check that $\denot\sexp(x; y)= \mathsf{rec}_A(x, h, g)(y)$, where $\sexp$ is as in Example~\ref{exmp:safe-exponentiation}.
+By setting $g\dfn \lambda y:\n. \succ 0y$ and $h\dfn \lambda x: \sn . \lambda u: \n \rightarrow \n . \lambda y: \n . u(u\, y)$ we can easily check that $\denot\sexp(x; y)= \mathsf{rec}_A(x, h, g)(y)$, where $\sexp$ is as in Example~\ref{exmp:safe-exponentiation}.
 Hence, the function $\denot\sexp(x; y)$ can be defined by means of a higher-order version of safe recursion.

-As noticed by Hofmann~\cite{Hofmann97}, and formally proved by Leivant~\cite{Leivant99}, thanks to the capability of nesting recursive calls, higher-order safe recursion can be used to characterise $\felementary$.
-In particular, Hofmann showed in~\cite{Hofmann97} that by introducing a linearity restriction to the operator $ \mathsf{rec}_A$, which prevents duplication of recursive calls, it is possible to recover the class $\fptime$.
-The resulting type system, called $\slr$ (`Safe Linear Recursion'), can be then regarded as a higher-order formulation of $\bc$.
+As noticed by Hofmann~\cite{Hofmann97}, and formally proved by Leivant~\cite{Leivant99}, $\felementary$ can be characterised using higher-order safe recursion, thanks to this capacity to nest recursive calls.
+Moreover, Hofmann showed in~\cite{Hofmann97} that by introducing a `linearity' restriction on the operator $ \mathsf{rec}_A$, which prevents duplication of recursive calls, it is possible to recover the class $\fptime$.
+The resulting type system, called $\slr$ (`Safe Linear Recursion'), can thus be regarded as a higher-order formulation of $\bc$. \end{rem}